 Social activities in the community that are accessible to a range of people are challenging to find, and often struggle to be genuinely inclusive.
 Autistic individuals are particularly vulnerable to social exclusion.
 This is because their ways of engaging with the world are sometimes not well understood by typically developing (non-autistic) people.
 Reducing isolation and increasing meaningful social networks appear to be protective factors that support wellbeing for all young people, including those on the autism spectrum.

 There is a body of research that shows participating in community music making can foster a sense of belonging and connection between group members.
 But this potential has not been researched in the Australian autistic community.
-This project will thus evaluate whether social music making can create the conditions for young autistic people to build their social networks.
+This project therefore evaluated whether social music making could create the conditions for young autistic people to build their social networks.

 We understand human social communication other than speech to be fundamentally musical.
 We also believe that these musical features of communication are inherently creative.
 The rhythm of our movements and the melody of our voice are vital to convey our meaning to those around us.
 When there is shared understanding between individuals, there is often a greater sense of belonging and connection.
 Working from the belief that musical creativity is a natural part of social communication and therefore present in all people, we seek to challenge existing sociocultural frameworks that tend to privilege certain formal or aesthetic criteria in music performance.
 This bias can result in a failure to recognise creative expression by individuals whose form of communication differs from the norm.

-Through a series of music workshops, we’ll challenge beliefs about what creativity is.
-We’ll explore how creativity can be expanded to reflect greater diversity in the embodied, emotional connections that arise through human expressiveness.
+Through a series of music workshops, we challenged beliefs about what creativity is.
+We explored how creativity could be expanded to reflect greater diversity in the embodied, emotional connections that arise through human expressiveness.

 Thompson G et al (2020) Gathering community perspectives to inform the design of autism friendly music-making workshops for wellbeing.
 International Journal of Wellbeing 10(5). doi: 10.5502/ijw.v10i5.1497